 I want to look at changing it so that it is better geared toward helping to get people prepared for and into what work they may be capable of, rather than parking them beyond work.

-Burnham’s evil-Tories rhetoric would perhaps be easier to swallow if it wasn’t so plainly hypocritical.
+Burnham’s evil-Tories rhetoric would be a little easier to swallow if it wasn’t so plainly hypocritical.

 The man aspiring to lead the Labour Party told supporters that he has spent his “political life fighting the real enemy.
 I fought them every single day in the last Parliament.
 I’ve shown you I can do it.
-I’ve shown you I can take on these Bullingdon boys,” he said, referring to to all-male students’ dining club at Oxford University that Osborne and Prime Minister David Cameron were members of.
+I’ve shown you I can take on these Bullingdon boys,” referring to the all-male students’ dining club at Oxford University both Osborne and Prime Minister David Cameron belonged to.